 Our English Goldendoodle “Teddy Bear” Look

 Body: The English Goldendoodle should be athletic, graceful, and square with medium to large boning (depending on the size).
 The build should be square.

 Height (to the wither) as to length (from sternum to point of buttock) should appear square.
 Shoulders should have good angulation with firm elbows held close to the rib cage.
-Upright shoulders is a fault.
+The upright shoulder is a fault.
 Hindquarters should be of medium angulation with short strong hocks.
 The top line should remain level with strong loin and level croup.
 They are a galloping dog, therefore flanks should rise up from a brisket set just below the elbows but should not be excessively deep.
 Ribs should be well sprung but not barrelled.
 Overall, they should appear square, balanced, athletic with good muscling.

 Movement: When trotting they should be purposeful, strong, and elastic with good reach and drive, giving the appearance of “going somewhere”.
 When happy, relaxed, or at play, they will prance and skim the ground lightly.
 Excessive tightness in the hips will produce a stilted action and is considered a fault.

-Tail: Set relatively high and preferred to be carried in a saber, can be carried below the top line or “gaily” above with a slight curl.
+Tail: Set relatively high and preferred to be carried in a saber, can be carried below the top line or slightly above with a slight curl.
 Curled possum type tails are undesirable.

 Ears: Set moderately flat against the head.
-Base should be level with the eye, or close to it.
+The base should be level with the eye, or close to it.
 Leather should be of medium thickness and when gently drawn forward should reach the top canine tooth.
 Ear leather reaching beyond the tip of the nose is considered a fault.
 Ear canals should be free of excessive hair and not thick or bulbous.
 When inquisitive and alert, the ear set should rise to the top of the head.
 Thick/heavy ear leather is a fault.

 Eyes: “Slightly” round, large, and expressive.
 Always offering eye-to-eye contact when engaged in activity with a human.
 Protruding or sunken eyes are a fault.
 Watery or tearful eyes are a fault.
 Dogs with brown pigment can have dark hazel or brown eyes.